downingbots/RLDonkeycar/README.md

 [![An example early run by the RLDonkeycar (filmed by Yana Bezus)](https://github.com/downingbots/RLDonkeycar/blob/master/RLDonkeycar_vid.png)](https://photos.google.com/share/AF1QipMlxMwhAUZxUmiD4-NLPlO-bo2fk7351VvwHwDEcD6pAKZGtQaQdehy3EjVbIur1A/photo/AF1QipMRmGCoAM7wmMUT726chX_j62kb2KRdNKO9wcFO?key=OElIbW5zQ3B4ZUhFTnpiOHJ5SURxb1RlMnk0cVZ3)

 In a little more detail, the goal of the RLDonkeycar software is:
-* To plop the donkeycar down on the center of a track, including tracks it had never seen before.
+* To plop the donkeycar down on the center of a track, even tracks it had never seen before.
 The track should have a dashed or solid yellow center line and white lane lines.
-* Slowly self-drive around the track using on-car real-time control of donkeycar driving based upon OpenCV line-following or execution of Keras Neural Net on other Raspberry Pi 3B+ (aka "Control Pi")
+* Slowly self-drive around the track using on-car real-time automated control of donkeycar.
+The automated driving is based upon OpenCV line-following or execution of a Keras Neural Net on a Raspberry Pi 3B+ (aka the "Control Pi")
-* Use the opencv line-following to on-car real-time immitaion learning or reinforcement learning (RL) on one Raspberry Pi 3B+ (aka RLPi.)
-The Neural Net (NN) is similar to the small convolutional NN in the original donkeycar code but enhance to support RL.
+* Use the opencv line-following to do on-car real-time imitation learning or reinforcement learning (RL) on the second Raspberry Pi 3B+ (aka RLPi.)
+The Neural Net (NN) is similar to the small convolutional NN in the original donkeycar code but enhanced to support RL.
 * Uses Keras RL implementation based on OpenAI's Proximal Policy Optimization ([PPO paper](https://arxiv.org/pdf/1707.06347.pdf)).
 A good introduction to PPO is available on [YouTube by Arxiv Insights.](https://www.youtube.com/watch?v=5P7I-xPq8u8) Briefly, PPO is a gradient descent algorithm with an actor-critic component and a reward function based upon a history of results.
 * Periodically update the Control Pi's Keras model weights as computed at RLPi to support real-time learning as the RLDonkeycar drives continuously along the track.
 * Push Raspberry Pi's to their limit to see what is possible and minimize the changes from the original donkeycar design.
 The original donkeycar does remarkably well with its simple convolutional NN on a raspberry pi, but can raspberry pi's do real-time RL?